-This is Waves, a newsletter about memory, archiving, and history in our present.
+A newsletter about memory, archiving, and history in our present.
 You'll find essays, stories, curations, and photographs.

-I have worked as a mental health advocate, a literacy campaigner, and a lecturer in Cultural History, with teaching posts at Leeds University, Leiden University in the Netherlands, and Goldsmiths College, University of London.
+I have worked as a mental health advocate, a literacy campaigner, and a lecturer in Cultural History.
+My teaching posts were at Leeds University, Leiden University in the Netherlands, and Goldsmiths College, University of London.

 I now live in Devon, UK, where I work as a freelance writer (fiction and nonfiction) and academic editor.
 I have also written for The Detroit News, Salon, Bright Lights Film Journal, Belt Magazine, Eclectica Magazine, Great Lakes Review, Streetlight Magazine, Cobalt Review, Huffington Post UK (blog writer), and the London Financial Times ‘Urban Ingenuity’ series.